EvaManalu/Swag-Labs/README.md

 # Swag-Labs
 Automation testing for the sauce labs demo at https://www.saucedemo.com/ using Katalon Studio

-Test Case Manual : TestCase.xsx
+Test Case Manual : TestCase.xlsx

 Bug found :
 1. System can checkout without any items selected